millerk22/emc2-labs/EMC2-Labs-Fall/lab03_draft.rst

-This would go right before task one in lab 3.
-Then we would convert lab 3 to the docstring format.

-Lab 3: Introduction to Python, Part III
+Lab 3 DRAFT: Introduction to Python, Part III
 =======================================

 One of the most important skills you can learn for any programming language is how to look up documentation and examples online.